 89 PROPOSITION ONE: The King County Council adopted Ordinance 90 concerning continuation of funding for the county-wide Medic One 91 emergency medical services system.
 Should King County be authorized 92 to replace an expiring levy by imposing regular property taxes of \$0.25 or 93 less per thousand dollars of assessed valuation for each of six consecutive 94 years, with collection beginning in 2026, as provided in King County 95 Ordinance, to continue paying for Medic One emergency medical 96 services: 97 Yes 98 No 99 SECTION 8.
 Interlocal agreement.
-The county executive is hereby authorized 100 and directed to enter into an interlocal agreement with the city of Seattle relating to the 101 Medic One program, to implement the provisions of section 3 of this ordinance.
-102 SECTION 9.
+The county executive is hereby authorized 100 and directed to enter into an interlocal agreement with the city of Seattle relating to the 100 101 and directed to enter into an interlocal agreement with the city of Seattle relating to the Medic One program, to implement the provisions of section 3 of this ordinance.
+101 Medic One program, to implement the provisions of section 3 of this ordinance.
+101 102 Medic One program, to implement the provisions of section 3 of this ordinance.
+SECTION 9.
 Local voters' pamphlet.
-The director of elections is hereby 103 authorized and requested to prepare and distribute a local voters' pamphlet, pursuant to 104 K.C.C.
-1.10.010, for the special election called for in this ordinance, the cost of the 105 pamphlet to be included as part of the cost of the election.
-106 SECTION 10.
+The director of elections is hereby 101 102 103 Medic One program, to implement the provisions of section 3 of this ordinance.
+SECTION 9.
+Local voters' pamphlet.
+The director of elections is hereby authorized and requested to prepare and distribute a local voters' pamphlet, pursuant to 101 102 103 104 Medic One program, to implement the provisions of section 3 of this ordinance.
+SECTION 9.
+Local voters' pamphlet.
+The director of elections is hereby authorized and requested to prepare and distribute a local voters' pamphlet, pursuant to K.C.C.
+1.10.010, for the special election called for in this ordinance, the cost of the 101 102 103 104 105 Medic One program, to implement the provisions of section 3 of this ordinance.
+SECTION 9.
+Local voters' pamphlet.
+The director of elections is hereby authorized and requested to prepare and distribute a local voters' pamphlet, pursuant to K.C.C.
+1.10.010, for the special election called for in this ordinance, the cost of the pamphlet to be included as part of the cost of the election.
+101 102 103 104 105 106 Medic One program, to implement the provisions of section 3 of this ordinance.
+SECTION 9.
+Local voters' pamphlet.
+The director of elections is hereby authorized and requested to prepare and distribute a local voters' pamphlet, pursuant to K.C.C.
+1.10.010, for the special election called for in this ordinance, the cost of the pamphlet to be included as part of the cost of the election.
+SECTION 10.
 Exemption.
-The additional regular property taxes authorized by 107 this ordinance shall be included in any real property tax exemption authorized by RCW 108 84.36.381, if that statute is amended by the state legislature during the term of this levy.
+The additional regular property taxes authorized by